ToshioCP/Gobject-tutorial/gfm/sec6.md

 There is a tutorial in [GObject API Reference](https://docs.gtk.org/gobject/tutorial.html#gobject-tutorial).
 See the tutorial for learning derivable object.

-It is also good to see source files in Gtk.
+It is also good to see source files in GTK.
-The stable version is now Gtk4 but most of the distributions still use Gtk3.
-Both of them are useful to learn how to write a derivable object.

 ## Class initialization process